eurofurence/reg-payment-service/README.md

 If you place this repository OUTSIDE of your gopath, `go build cmd/main.go` and `go test ./...` will download all required dependencies by default.

+In order to generate mocks, the service is using https://github.com/matryer/moq.
+Install the binary via `go install github.com/matryer/moq@latest`